vsushko/workspace/git.md

-How do i update a github forked repository: https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository
+How do i update a github forked repository:<br>
+https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository